Carefree articles to read on Motherhood

-Ovulation date: An average estimation
+Ovulation Date: An average estimation of your period date

 On average, a woman’s menstrual cycle lasts 28 days, starting from the first day of menstruation.
 So based on a sample 28-day menstrual cycle, ovulation would occur about 14 days before the next period begins.
 Every woman is different, though, and determining the exact date of ovulation cannot always be calculated according to this average estimation.

-Calculate your estimated date of ovulation
+Calculate your estimated date of period

 The length of the menstrual cycle varies from one woman to another.
 Some women have a regular 28-day cycle while for others it can be shorter or longer.
 By subtracting 14 days from the number of days in your cycle, you will get a clearer idea of when you ovulate:

 If your cycle is 28 days, ovulation should occur on the 14th day from the first day of menstruation.

 If it is longer, such as 32 days, ovulation will take place on the 18th day from the first day of menstruation.

 If your cycle varies from one month to another, it gets more difficult to determine exactly when you’ll be ovulating.

 There are other methods rather than counting days that help determine the date of ovulation.